vezeli/cit/README.md

 2. Köp, försäljning, köp av varor

-To replicate these examples, two JSON files, `./data/skatteverket-example-1.json` and `./data/skatteverket-example-2.json`, have been created using the provided data which are included as part of the project.
+To replicate these examples, two JSON files, `./input_data/skatteverket-example-1.json` and `./input_data/skatteverket-example-2.json`, have been created using the provided data which are included as part of the project.

 ### Hands On Examples

-In this subsection we provide guidance on processing transaction data using the file `./data/skatteverket-example-1.json` as an illustrative example.
+In this subsection we provide guidance on processing transaction data using the file `./input_data/skatteverket-example-1.json` as an illustrative example.
 However, the same approach can be applied to process other input files as well.

 * For listing all transactions, use the `transactions` subcommand with positional argument `all` and optional argument `--in`:

-``$ python cit.py transactions --in "skatteverket-example-1.json" all``
+``$ python cit.py transactions all --in skatteverket-example-1.json``

 * For listing only the buy transactions made in 2021:

-``$ python cit.py transactions --in "skatteverket-example-1.json" --year 2021 buy``
+``$ python cit.py transactions buy --in skatteverket-example-1.json --year 2021``

 * To aggregate the transaction data and summarize trade statistics for the year 2022, use the `summary` subcommand:

-``$ python cit.py summary --in "skatteverket-example-1.json" --year 2022``
+``$ python cit.py summary --in skatteverket-example-1.json --year 2022``

 * When making a sell transaction, you can calculate the profit and loss (P&L) using the `report` subcommand with the `pnl` positional argument:

-``$ python cit.py report --in "skatteverket-example-1.json" --year 2022 pnl``
+``$ python cit.py report pnl --in skatteverket-example-1.json --year 2022``

-* For calculating the tax liability from the P&L, use the `report` subcommand with the `taxes` positional argument:
+* For calculating the tax liability from the P&L, use the `report` subcommand with the `taxes` positional argument in domestic currency:

-``$ python cit.py report --in "skatteverket-example-1.json" --year 2022 taxes``
+``$ python cit.py report taxes --in skatteverket-example-1.json --year 2022 --ccy``

 Additionally, you can use the `--ccy` optional flag to control the currency in which CIT provides results.
 However, for the current examples, this flag is not